-- ✓ While attending your training you are expected to attend every scheduled day. - ✓ An attendance register will be taken daily and, in most cases, twice a day. - ✓ You are expected to produce a medical certificate signed by a registered General Practitioner for any sick leave. - ✓ You cannot take time off without good reason.
+- ✓ While attending your training you are expected to attend every scheduled day. - ✓ An attendance register will be taken twice a day. - ✓ You are expected to produce a medical certificate signed by a registered General Practitioner for any sick leave. - ✓ You cannot take time off without good reason.
 Leave can only be authorised by prior arrangement.
 You must see reception to arrange leave. - ✓ If you are absent for any reason, you must notify ECOC by contacting you Student Services and your trainer before 7:30am each day of your absence.
-Under Australian visa regulations, holders of student visas are required to attend a minimum of 80% of scheduled course hours. - ✓ If you are absent for ten or more consecutively scheduled days without reasonable cause, it will be assumed that you have abandoned your course.
+Under Australian visa regulations, holders of student visas are required to attend a minimum of 80% of scheduled course hours. - ✓ If you are absent for eight or more scheduled days without reasonable cause, it could lead to being assumed that you have abandoned your course.
 Course abandonment will lead to your enrolment being cancelled and the Department of Home Affairs (DHA) being notified. - ✓ All students are expected to be on site 10 minutes before class starts to ensure classes commence on time.
 Your class times will be provided to you at your induction.